 - pain and swelling, which may be worse after periods of rest

 - pain that increases with vigorous physical activity

-- sudden sticking or locking during movement
+- sudden sticking or locking of joints during movement

 - creaking, clicking, snapping, or grinding sounds